Guerau de Espés

 Guerau de Espés del Valle (1524 in Lleida – 1572) was a Spanish nobleman and diplomat.
-He served as Philip II of Spain's ambassador to Elizabeth I of England from 1568 to 1571 during one of the tensest moments in Anglo-Spanish relations and was expelled after being accused of complicity of the Ridolfi plot.
+He served as Philip II of Spain's ambassador to Elizabeth I's England from 1568 to 1571 during one of the tensest moments in Anglo-Spanish relations and was expelled after being accused of complicity of the Ridolfi plot.
 He was a knight of the Order of Calatrava.
 He also appeared as a character in the 2007 film Elizabeth: The Golden Age, played by the British actor Will Houston.
+English sources call him "Guerau de Spes".